secretchaingirl/secret-contracts-guide/README.md

 These are the steps required to get setup to use _compute_ (Enigma Blockchain's initial implementation of cosmwasm smart contracts)

-NOTE: the latest release I used (0.1.0) is only for Debian/Ubuntu
+NOTE: the latest release used (0.1.0) is only for Debian/Ubuntu

 1. Install rustup
 ```